nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/upgrading-the-nuxeo-platform/upgrade-from-lts-2016-to-91.md

 {{! multiexcerpt name='upgrade-9.1-code.defaultValue'}}

 Backward Compatibility was broken for 9.1 ([NXP-21508](https://jira.nuxeo.com/browse/NXP-21508)): parameters are no longer extracted from the context of the `params` object when calling the scripting operation.
-You have to explicitly set each parameter in the operation definition..
-Follow [NXP-22190](https://jira.nuxeo.com/browse/NXP-22190) for resolutions.
+You have to explicitly set each parameter in the operation definition.
+Follow [NXP-22190](https://jira.nuxeo.com/browse/NXP-22190) for resolution.

 {{! /multiexcerpt}}